pachyderm/pachyderm/doc/deployment/amazon_web_services.md

 Note: If you see a few restarts on the pachd nodes, that's totally ok.
 That simply means that Kubernetes tried to bring up those containers before etcd was ready so it restarted them.

-Finally, we need to set up forward a port so that pachctl can talk to the cluster.
+Finally, we need to forward a port so that pachctl can talk to the cluster.

 ```sh
 # Forward the ports.
 We background this process because it blocks.